 Offer Multiple Design and Financing Options

 “From there, it’s about making sure that the customer understands what’s right for them,” Ian says.

-Every solar proposal should include also financing options.
-The customer should understand what the differences are, whether it’s a lease that’s allowing them to save more money upfront, or a cash purchase where the system is an investment with greater long-term savings.
+Every solar proposal should also include financing options.
+The customer should understand what the differences are, whether it’s a lease that’s allowing them to save more money upfront or a cash purchase where the system is an investment with greater long-term savings.

 Schedule a quick demo to learn about how this, and other Sales Mode features, can help you close more deals.